fossabot/wslerry.github.io/_posts/2019-02-26-Borneo-RSO-Converter.md

 image: "../images/post_images/2019-02-26_17-03-28.png"
 ---

 __Coordinate Projection!__ yes, one of the most important element in mapping.
-I have been a _GIS_ user for a long time, and when it come to coordinate projection and transformation I take it seriously.
+When it come to coordinate projection and transformation I take it seriously.
 Since the end result could affect a lot of end user and even the project itself.
 Understanding of coordinate projection is essential for geospatialist and also anyone who work with geographic data.

 Coordinate systems, map projections, and geographic transformations are blueprints and backbone of map production, because without them, you end up just making a _graphic_ and not geo-graphic 😃